H. Winnett Orr: Fracture care

-In 1921, Major Orr produced ‘An Orthopedic Surgeon's Story of the Great War’ an account detailing the preparation for, and providing Orthopaedic Services (including Nursing and Reconstruction Aides) to circa 16,000-18,000 men between July 1918 and March 1919 at Savenay Hospital Center, American Base Hospital No.8 in France.
+In 1921, Major Orr produced An Orthopedic Surgeon's Story of the Great War, an account detailing the preparation for, and providing Orthopaedic Services (including Nursing and Reconstruction Aides) to circa 16,000-18,000 men between July 1918 and March 1919 at Savenay Hospital Center, American Base Hospital No.8 in France.

 Return to Nebraska

 After leaving active service he returned to Nebraska.
 He helped organize and was commander of the 110th Medical Regiment of the Nebraska National Guard from June 23, 1922, to May 11, 1925.
 He later became chief surgeon at the Orthopedics Hospital, as well as of Bryan Memorial Hospital and Lincoln General Hospital.
 He was associated in private practice with Dr. Fritz Teal.
 Dr. Orr was a member of the Lancaster County Medical Association, the Nebraska Medical Association and the American Medical Association.
 He was for several years editor of the Journal of Orthopedic Surgery, and was a prolific writer and speaker, campaigning for his pioneering advances in treatment and for orthopedic surgery.
-Hiram Winnett Orr died in Rochester, Minnesota, on October 11, 1956.
+Hiram Winnett Orr died in Rochester, Minnesota, on October 11, 1956, and was buried at Arlington National Cemetery.